 But once I explained to them that the Matriarch holds no children against their will, and this generation would give us time to see if the commingling would be healthy for both nations I think they got it.

 I must say though it was a shock to see men standing with the voters.
 It felt unnatural, but the Matriarch has accepted the change requested by the Salish, and so shall we all.
 I cannot, but hope that this means that you great Father will one day be able to be recognized for all you do for us because of this change.
 I hope you do not mind me speaking so plainly when you never would.
-You have helped our nation hold to peace and stability with so many of our neighbors, and you deserve to stand before the councils in pride for that.
+You have helped hold to peace and stability with so many of our neighbors, and you deserve to stand before the councils in pride for that.
 But those are future days that have not yet come.

 We will spend a few days here in Yakutsk before moving South by boat on the Lena River until Baikai Lake.
 From there we plan to take horse to the Mongol Capital of Ulaanbaatar.
 I fear that as we move South the embrace of snow shall lighten and we will be faced with the heat of Mongolia in summer.
 I know that it will be nowhere near as warm as your trip, but I cannot help but dread the coming heat.
 Truly as the Matriarch teaches humans were made for the cold, and it is our natural element.
 A delegate must truly sacrifice.
 I will make you proud, even if I must sweat to do it.

 Heat is not a thing I must worry about here in Yakutsk, as it is the one place that feels colder than Nome.
 Cold enough I felt the bite of it when the Sakha hosts took us upon a tour of the diamond and gold mines in the surrounding area.
-The operations were interesting though I wish it were for something more valuable such as jade or 5 star garnets.
+The operations were interesting though I wish it were for something more valuable such as jade or salish garnets.
 But I suppose the diamonds are pretty, and their use for technology is undebatable.

 The Sakha are a beautiful people we came during their preparations to move from their balagan (winter housing) to the more conical urasa (summer housing).
 The summer houses remind me of bark and pole versions of the teepees of the some of the southern nations.
 I was excited to try these summer homes, but sadly we will leave before the moves are complete.
 The balagan are comfortable though, and communal as any real civilized people would live.

 I know, I know, I can hear you now Father telling me not to speak outwardly of my judgment of some cultures and their primitive ways.
 I breach that tenant of the Matriarch you hold most dear, “everyone has their own way, and we must live only ours.”
 But really Father you know I am right.
 Some civilizations are just primitive.
 Neither of us wishes to live amongst the Europeans and their blood cults, or their refusal to bath.
 It is refreshing to visit the very South of our nation and find they practice as we do.
-Surely it was a great day when they joined us as part of the Covenant.

 I hope you know that.
 But here in my letter I can speak freely of my feelings, knowing that only you will read my words.
 Knowing that you will correct me gently as you always did, even if my Mothers would surely screech at me.
 I will make you proud as I take part in this delegation.
-Mother Tapeesa will write to you soon, and I assure you that she will have only glowing reviews of how I have acted.
+Mother Tapeesa will write to you soon, and I assure you that she will have only glowig reviews of how I have acted.

 I have said enough, please do not be irate with me, I am the daughter you created.
 I suppose I could rewrite this without my musings, but as you raised me to be I can be only honest with you, and I cannot stomach hiding anything from you Father.
-I will write more soon, though I fear from this point forward my letters may take longer to reach you because we leave the Nation and enter new territory.
-I will bring the Mongols to the Covenant, and your Mother’s names will be known as the families that brought both the Salish and the Mongols to the Covenant.
+I will write more soon, though I fear from this point forward my letters may take longer to reach you because soon we leave the Nation and enter new territory.
+I will bring the Mongols to the Covenant, so that you and your Mother’s names will be known as the families that brought both the Salish and the Mongols to the Family.

 I write a separate letter to Mother Meriwa, but if it does not make the same journey please give her my love and tell her the pride I bring to the family.